Victim Assistance

 7. El derecho a una protección razonable y la seguridad y el derecho a conocer de un recurso legal si se siente amenazado.
 Una víctima del delito o el testigo tiene derecho a estar libre de cualquier forma de acoso, intimidación o represalias y a recibir información sobre el recurso legal disponible y otras medidas de protección que pueden estar disponibles.

 8. El derecho a un pronto retorno de los bienes incautados como evidencia.
-Comuníquese con su agente de policía o el Coordinador de Asistencia a las Víctimas de la información sobre la devolución de los bienes.
+Comuníquese con su agente de policía o el departamento de Asistencia a las Víctimas de la información sobre la devolución de los bienes.

 10. El derecho a ser informado acerca de la oportunidad de hacer una declaración de impacto a la víctima en la sentencia y la audiencia de libertad condicional.
 Usted tiene el derecho de hacer una declaración sobre el impacto de una investigación anterior, la sentencia, o audiencias de libertad condicional bordo.
 El acusado o su abogado tendrá acceso a la información le la declaración de impacto a la víctima.

 12. El derecho a discutir el caso con el fiscal, y a ser informado de la dirección oficial y numero de teléfono oficial del funcionario y el fiscal en cargo de su caso.
-Usted también tiene el derecho de negarse de hablar con abogados, investigadores privados, oficiales de la ley o cualquier otra persona a menos que está en el banquillo de los testigos bajo orden de una citación.
-Usted tiene el derecho a saber si los abogados involucrados y sus investigadores están trabajando para la acusación o la defensa.

 13. El derecho a ser informado acerca de la disponibilidad de otros recursos y el derecho a buscar y contratar a un abogado.